JackalLabs/book/providing-storage/creating-storage-provider.md

 Follow more in-depth instructions to install Go v1.22 or higher [here](https://golang.org/doc/install).

-On Ububtu you can install it with:
+On Ubuntu you can install it with:

 ```
 GOVER=$(curl https://go.dev/VERSION?m=text)